How to Transfer Google Authenticator Codes to a New Phone

 How to Install Google Authenticator Using 2 Step-Verification Code

 Using the Google Website on either Android, iPhone, or iPad:

 - Install Google Authenticator for your new device.
 Download it from the Google Play store or the Apple App Store.

 - Next, you’ll need to open Google’s Two-Step Verification Enrollment Page.
-This is best done using a computer, if only for convenience, but can be done using your phone or tablet as well as your web browser on these devices.
+This is easier on a computer, if only for convenience, but you can do it using your phone or tablet as well as your web browser on these devices.

 - Sign in using the Google Account whose codes you want to transfer.